 You can also make your own chocolate by melting 2 tablespoons of cocoa powder with 3 tablespoons coconut oil and a teaspoon of maple syrup.

 Now, remove the baking sheet from the freezer and dip each coconut cookie halfway into the melted chocolate.

-Place bake on the tray and repeat until all the cookies are dipped into chocolate
+Place bake on the tray and repeat until all the cookies are dipped in chocolate.

 Place the baking sheet back into the freezer to set the chocolate shell.

 The recipe uses 3 tablespoons of liquid, and many liquids will work I recommend using lime juice as coconut lime is the magic flavor.